 Documents the portfolio problem, assumptions, and constraint setup — holdings, tax lots, gains budget, benchmark target, and implementation rules — so the evaluation basis is explicit.

 Side-by-side comparison under the same realized-gains budget and constraint set: TE proxy, sell ticket count, sell turnover, and realized gains for both the baseline heuristic and the constraint-aware workflow.
+The sell ticket reduction concentrated position comparison is presented as a ratio relative to the baseline.

 Illustrative sell instruction with tax-lot selection and realized-gain estimate, plus top buy instructions by notional from the optimized workflow.
 Anonymized and representative for pilot purposes.